A step-by-step guide to creating a journal publication schedule (Download - Publication schedule template)

 Editor’s Note: This post was originally published in 2013 and has been refreshed.

-Is getting published in a journal one your new year resolutions?
-Publishing in journals is vital for researchers, but the path to publication can be arduous if you do not plan well.
-To help you attain your goals in 2018, this article will:
+Is getting published in a journal one of your new year resolutions?
+Publishing in journals is vital for researchers, but the journal publication process can be arduous if you do not plan well.
+To help you attain your goals, this article will:

-- Provide a step-by-step process to help you create your own publication schedule that will help you stay at the top of your publication game
+- Provide a step-by-step process to help you create your own publication timeline that will help you stay at the top of your publication game

 - Make you aware of the possible outcomes after you submit your manuscript to a journal